-Risk Assessment template

-What is the welfare issue?
+Risk Assessm ent template What is the welfare issue?
 Who might be harmed and how?
 What measures are already in place?
 What further action is necessary?
 Action by whom?
-Action by Alleged bullying of Pupil X by Pupil Y Pupil X Both pupils have been interviewed and investigation is ongoing. staff Immediate Pupil A has been over heard telling Pupil B that he intends to travel to Syria to live a better life. possibly Both pupils have been spoken to by the DSL and parents, the police and Children's Social Services have been informed. amn DSL Immediate
+Action by when?
+Done Alleged bullying of Pupil X by Pupil Y Pupil X Both pupils have been interviewed and investigation is ongoing.
+Pupil X should not sit next to Pupil Y in class.
+Duty staff to keep an eye on Pupils X and Y at break times and report any incidents to (Insert name e.g., Head of House) 0 Immediately Yes communicated to staff on (add date) been over Pupil A possibly other pupils Both pupils have been spoken to by the DSL and parents, the police and Children's Social Services have been informed.
+Pupil A to be referred to the Channel programme.
+Immediately Yes (add date)